Pros and Cons of Using A.I. In Religious Matters

 Before diving into the pros and cons, it is important to understand some key aspects of AI technology that affect its use in religious matters.

-- Different AI chatbots provide different answers.
-Not all AI systems are equally reliable.
-After testing several, I found that ChatGPT reasoned better than others, and it was consistently ranked as the highest-performing AI chatbot by various sources.
+• Different AI chatbots provide different answers: Not all AI systems are equally reliable.
+After testing several, I found that ChatGPT reasoned better than others and was consistently ranked as the highest-performing AI chatbot by various sources.

-- AI is an uninspired source.
-It is not inherently wrong to quote uninspired sources when used correctly, as Paul did in Acts 17:28 (“For in him we live, and move, and have our being; as certain also of your own poets have said…)”.
-A Christian might quote an atheist on certain subjects (e.g., “Atheist John Doe concedes that the morals of Christianity are good for society”), just as one might cite a historian or scientist, provided the information is accurate and relevant.
+• AI is an uninspired source: It is not inherently wrong to quote uninspired sources when used correctly, as Paul did in Acts 17:28: “For in him we live, and move, and have our being; as certain also of your own poets have said…” A Christian might quote an atheist on certain subjects (e.g., “Atheist John Doe concedes that the morals of Christianity are good for society”), just as one might cite a historian or scientist, as long as the information is accurate and relevant.
 However, while quoting uninspired sources is not inherently wrong, AI must never be treated as the ultimate authority—only God’s Word holds that distinction.

 Pros of Using AI in Religious Matters

-- Accessibility & Convenience – AI is available 24/7 and can quickly retrieve Scriptural references, historical context, and insights from various perspectives.
+1. Accessibility & Convenience – AI is available 24/7 and can quickly provide Scriptural references, historical context, and insights from various perspectives.

-- Logical Reasoning & Evidence-Based Responses – Unlike some sources that merely state opinions, ChatGPT typically supports its conclusions with logical reasoning.
-However, it is ultimately up to us to verify the accuracy of its reasoning.
+2. Logical Reasoning & Evidence-Based Responses – Unlike some sources that merely state opinions, ChatGPT typically supports its conclusions with logical reasoning.
+However, it is ultimately up to the user to verify the accuracy of its reasoning.

-- Bible Study Assistance – AI functions similarly to Bible software but is more user-friendly and capable of answering complex questions.
-It can search for words, phrases, or concepts in the Bible quickly and efficiently.
+3. Bible Study Assistance – AI can perform tasks similar to Bible software but is more user-friendly and capable of answering complex questions.
+It can also quickly search for words, phrases, or concepts in the Bible.

-- Unbiased Scripture Analysis – AI can provide non-denominational perspectives that may help people understand the Bible without denominational biases.
+4. Unbiased Scripture Analysis – AI can provide non-denominational perspectives that may help people understand the Bible without denominational biases.
 However, its responses depend upon its sources, so complete impartiality is not guaranteed.
 Users must always compare AI-generated answers with the rightly divided Word of God to ensure accuracy (Acts 17:11; 1 Thessalonians 5:21; 2 Timothy 2:15).
+Users may request answers solely from the Bible, but this will not necessarily guarantee error-free responses.

 Cons of Using AI in Religious Matters

-- Potential for Bias & Error – AI is trained on human data, which may contain doctrinal errors, denominational bias, or secular influences.
+2. Potential for Bias & Error – AI is trained on human data, which may contain doctrinal errors, denominational bias, or secular influences.
 While it attempts to remain neutral, it can still reflect the biases of its training data.
 AI also tends to phrase responses carefully to avoid offending any group, which can result in vague or softened answers.
 This cautious approach does not necessarily mean the most objective or Biblically accurate response will be given.
-Also, when a user is logged into an account that retains past interactions, AI-generated answers may become subtly influenced by previous interactions, reinforcing the user’s preferences or beliefs.
+Also, when a user is logged into an account that retains past interactions, AI-generated answers may become subtly influenced by previous interactions, potentially reinforcing the user’s preferences or beliefs from a biased perspective.

-- Risk of Over-Reliance – Some may become spiritually lazy, allowing AI to replace personal Bible study.
+4. Risk of Over-Reliance – Some may become spiritually lazy, allowing AI to replace personal Bible study.
 If AI becomes a crutch rather than a tool, it can weaken one’s ability to discern Truth independently, making him susceptible to Satan’s devices (Psalm 119:11; Matthew 7:15-20; 2 Corinthians 2:11; 1 Peter 5:8; 1 John 4:1).
+Academic institutions (including those focused on spiritual matters) face a challenge with students who simply allow AI to generate research papers without doing the work themselves.

-- AI Does Not Learn Globally from Conversations – If AI provides an incorrect answer and a user corrects it, AI may acknowledge the mistake in that conversation, but the correction may not apply globally.
-The same mistake may still appear in responses to other users unless AI’s developers update its global training data.
+6. AI Does Not Learn Globally from Conversations – If AI provides an incorrect answer and a user corrects it, AI may acknowledge the mistake in that conversation, but the correction generally does not apply globally.
+The same error may still appear in responses to other users unless AI’s developers update its global training data.

-- Lack of Personal Connection – AI cannot replace real human fellowship, mentorship, or the personal aspect of Biblical instruction.
+8. Lack of Personal Connection – AI can be used in certain ways for evangelism, but one cannot be baptized through a computer, and there will always be a need for personal human connections.
+AI cannot replace real human fellowship, mentorship, or the personal aspect of Biblical instruction.
 Spiritual growth requires relationships with faithful Christians (Hebrews 10:24-25), and AI can never fulfill that role.

-- AI Responses Can Change Over Time – Since AI software is frequently updated, it is possible to get one answer today and a different answer tomorrow based on new programming.
-Note that updates may not always lead to more accurate responses, as changes may reflect shifts in data sources or biases.
+9. AI Responses Can Change Over Time – Since AI software is frequently updated, it is possible to get one answer today and a different answer tomorrow due to changes in programming.
+Note that updates may not always lead to more accurate responses.
+Differing answers may reflect shifts in data sources or inherent biases.
 Technology like AI is always changing, but the Bible does not change (Psalm 119:89), and it should always be considered the ultimate source of Truth.

 Conclusion